schoolofcities/king-street-toronto/analysis/blog_draft_jeffedits.md

 The King Street Pilot Project was approved by City Council on July 4, 2017, and was launched November 12, 2017, expecting to operate for one year, and was granted an extension to July 31, 2019.
 On April 16, 2019, City Council made the King Street Pilot Project permanent as the King Street Transit Priority Corridor.

---- insert map of corridor - showing restrictions
+FIGURE 2 --- insert map of corridor - showing restrictions

 Vehicles are not supposed to drive through the Bathurst or Jarvis intersections on King but can turn left or right off of King.
 Thru traffic on King is not allowed at any signalized intersection in the Corridor and no left turns are allowed on King at signalized intersections in the Corridor.
 The exceptions to these rules occur at intersections of oneway streets (Simcoe, York), and some select others (John, Bay).